hpgrahsl/kryptonite-for-kafka/docs/index.md

     **Sensitive plaintext never leaves the client-side application.**

     Neither Kafka brokers nor any intermediary gateway or reverse proxy infrastructure ever gets to see sensitive payload fields in plaintext.
-Encryption / Decryption of data happens exclusively within the security perimeter of the client application.
+Encryption / Decryption of data happens only within the security perimeter of the client application.

 -   :material-cursor-default-click: &nbsp; **Field-Level Scope**